adityadhopade/interview_deck/docker_compose_trivia.md

 ```

-- It means the communication from one container to another should not stop at any level now.(as we have scope=local)
+- It means the communication from one container to another should not stop at any level now. (as we have scope=local)
-- But as **_Concept of Service is not inherent to Docker so we need to explicitly need to create the network; then Docker realises and allows us the DNS mapping (Name to IP Mapping)_**
+- But as **_Concept of Service is not inherent to Docker we need to explicitly need to create the network; then Docker realizes and allows us the DNS mapping (Name to IP Mapping)_**

-- Again restrat the containers with the name and ports; Add the network (local_network that we created just now)
+- Again restart the containers with the name and ports; Add the network (local_network that we created just now)

 ```
 docker run --network local_network --name nginx -d -p 80:80 nginx